LouisMastelinck/Monitor-security-policy-changes-or-admin-activities/README.md

 - Tenant removed from block list does not contain a clear value of the domain/tenant removed from the list

-## To develop
+## Threat explorer
-- searches performed via the threatexplorer :mag_right:
+- searches performed via the threatexplorer - https://www.lousec.be/mdo/malicious-admin-reading-your-emails/